BosqueLanguage/BosqueCore/docs/language/expressions.md

 ```

 ## Prefix Negation
 In Bosque the `+` and `-` operators are used to perform a unary sign operation on a numeric expression.
 In contrast to most languages the `-` operator is _safe_ for all numeric types.
 Specifically, as the valid range for `Int`/`ChkInt` is symmetric!
-For `Int`/`ChkInt` negation is always valid and for `Nat`/`ChkNat` negation results in a conversion to the corresponding `Int`/`ChkInt` type.
+For `Int`/`ChkInt` negation is always valid.
 The `+` operator is effectively a no-op for the primitive types (but may function differently if/when operator overloading is added).

 ```none
 -(1i)  %% -1i